 Without Civil 3D (in AutoCAD)

 If the user doesn't have access to the Civil 3D software, when the file is opened in AutoCAD, the surface will show as an ACAD_PROXY_ENTITY that cannot be used.
-In some cases, that entity can be exploded in AutoCAD to expose the Contour Lines that can be used in PVcase GM.
+In some cases, that entity can be exploded in AutoCAD to expose the Contour Lines that can be used in PVcase.
 Although in most cases that option won't work, in which case the user can try to install a free Civil 3D object enabler as explained in this Autodesk Forum.

 COGO Points